scottnath/compose-knex-helloworld-nodejs/README.md

-# compose-postgresql-helloworld-nodejs overview
+# compose-knex-helloworld-nodejs overview

-compose-postgresql-helloworld-nodejs is a sample Bluemix application which shows you how to connect to an IBM Compose for PostgreSQL for Bluemix service using Node.js.
+compose-knex-helloworld-nodejs is a sample Bluemix application which shows you how to connect to an IBM Compose for Bluemix service using Node.js and [knex](knex_home).

 ## Running the app on Bluemix